 All patients with X-ALD have an ABCD1 gene variant; genetic testing therefore is typically used to definitively diagnose the disease and to identify female carriers.
 This testing is particularly indicated in females because only about 85% will demonstrate elevated VLCFA concentrations.

-Testing of family members is recommended following a diagnosis of X-ALD.
+Testing of family members is recommended after a diagnosis of X-ALD.
 However, the detection of variants is not prognostic because there is no genotype-phenotype correlation (ie, the particular variant does not correlate with disease severity or disease course), even among family members.
 In addition, up to 19% of patients with X-ALD have been reported to carry de novo ABCD1 variants.

 Monitoring is necessary in patients with X-ALD to detect disease progression and identify patients for whom treatment is indicated.
 It includes testing for AI (measurement of morning cortisol and adrenocorticotropic hormone [ACTH]) and periodic evaluation for cerebral white matter demyelination via magnetic resonance imaging (MRI).

-Risk for AI in males with X-ALD is age-dependent.
+Risk for AI in males with X-ALD is age dependent.
 Testing for the development of AI is recommended every 4-6 months for patients ≤10 years of age and annually for patients 11-40 years of age.
 In patients ≥40 years, the risk of developing AI is lower; testing is recommended if clinically indicated but does not need to occur at the same frequency as in younger populations.
 AI is rare in women with X-ALD.
-See the Adrenal Insufficiency topic for additional information on laboratory testing.
+See the ARUP Consult Adrenal Insufficiency topic for additional information on laboratory testing.